omid-arhami/topolow/README.md

 cat("- Within-cluster connectivity preserved for realism\n")

 cat("=== Check the connectivity of the data graph ===\n")
-# Network structure analysis for sparse data insights
+# Network structure analysis to make sure there are no separate islands in the data
 network_analysis <- analyze_network_structure(sparse_matrix)
 network_plot <- plot_network_structure(network_analysis)
 print(network_plot)